iron-io/docs/mq/v2_v3_migration_guide/index.md

 timeouts in the [create queue call](http://dev.iron.io/mq/3/reference/api/#create-queue)
 3. __Keep track of reservation IDs.__ The [delete call](http://dev.iron.io/mq/3/reference/api/#delete-message)
 will fail without it if you try on a reserved message
+4. __Ensure reservations are not timing out frequently.__ If they are, increase the message timeouts so that your code has more time to process each message